ddrone/adventures-in-compilation/README.md

 Instead of trying to "implement a cool programming language", a project that I have started maybe a dozen times and never got far with, the idea here is to play with different algorithms of compilation on extremely simplistic languages.

+## Adventure 5: back to actual compilation; implement register allocation for LVar

+- [ ] Open the book, find the place where I've stopped and write down the actual task list

 ## Adventure 4: dreaded syntactic analysis

 - LL(1)